markusstocker/LaTeX101/README.md

 pdflatex myarticle
 ```

 You can check which files changed since your last commit using

 ```
 git status
 ```

-The file `myarticle.tex` was modified and a number of files are .
+The file `myarticle.tex` was modified and a number of files are untracked.
 If you want to track `myarticle.pdf`, use `git add myarticle.pdf` to track it.
 Then commit the changes with the following command

 ```
 git add myarticle.tex